-This article is the third of a three-part series that takes a deep dive through Workday’s experience of developing, productizing, and eventually releasing their design system out into the open.
+This article is the first of a three-part series that takes a deep dive into Workday’s experience developing, productizing, and eventually, releasing their design system out into the open.
 Check out Part I, Design Systems are everybody's business, and Part II, Productizing your design system.

 The heart of any design system is the community built around it.
 This is the underlying engine that powers the Workday Canvas Design System with our community defined by transparency and inclusion.
 In other words: we strive to be open.